The home front: Virus stalks nurses after they leave work | WTOP

 Michele Younkin watched a man die.

 The 28-year-old nurse knew it was coming.
 Comfort care had been arranged.
 His family, covered in PPE, was there.
-The Ativan and morphine, medications to relax him, were ready.
+The medications to relax him were ready.

 It was time.

 She took her 65-year-old patient off the machine that was helping him breathe.
-She held the man’s wife close, their blue gowns and purple gloves matching.
+She held the man’s wife close.
 She shed tears that clung to her face shield.

-A few days later, the young nurse’s voice broke as she sat cross-legged on a blanket during a sunny day in the park with her husband and giggling infant son, Jackson.

-Becoming a nurse was her lifelong dream.
-She was an EMT at 18 years old.
-She wanted to follow her grandmother’s path.

-Now her career has forced her to blur and blend her two lives.
-She agonizes over her every move in the hospital — “Did I put my gear on the right way, did I take it off the right way, did I touch something wrong accidentally?” — and leaves her shoes in the car after her shifts.
-She juggles decisions like breastfeeding during a pandemic and whether she should move out of her home to keep her son and husband safe.
+Her career has forced her to blur and blend her two lives.
+She wondered if she should move out of her home to keep her infant son and husband safe.

-“The thought of infecting either of them or my family,” she said, her voice catching and her husband, Cody, rubbing her back.
+“The thought of infecting either of them or my family,” she said.
 “It’s crazy.”

-The pandemic has forced conversations that no young mother should have with a young father, just months after the birth of their first child.
+The pandemic has forced conversations that no young parents should have.
 They talk about what would happen if she were infected and hospitalized.

 “If I were to die, don’t come,” Younkin told her husband emphatically.
 “Don’t risk yourselves.”